telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-in-an-asp.net-core-in-.net-5-application.md

 previous_url: /manual-setup-of-html5-report-viewer-in-aspnetcore-net5
 ---

-# How to Use HTML5 Report Viewer in an ASP.NET Core in .NET 5 application
+# Using the HTML5 Report Viewer in an ASP.NET Core application in .NET 5

 This article guides you on how to add an HTML5 Report Viewer in an [ASP.NET Core in.NET 5](https://devblogs.microsoft.com/dotnet/introducing-net-5/) web application.